 - If you have almost no extra space whatsoever, you can also get a simple Pilates Magic Circle – it’s a simple resistance ring that accomplishes a great deal.

-- If you have no extra money in your budget at all, you can do a fantastic pilates workout with no fancy equipment required.
+- If you have no extra money in your budget, you can do a fantastic pilates workout with no fancy equipment required.
 The world-renowned mat sequence is a highly effective program that can be done simply on a carpeted area (or mat) in your home.

 A Pilates Workout Example on the Apparatus